Barabasi-Lab/AI-Bind/README.md

 ### VecNet

-VecNet-Uneen_Nodes.ipynb: We create the network-derived negatives, execute a 5-fold cross-validation on unseen nodes, and make predictions on SARS-CoV-2 genes using VecNet.
+VecNet-Unseen_Nodes.ipynb: We create the network-derived negatives, execute a 5-fold cross-validation on unseen nodes, and make predictions on SARS-CoV-2 genes using VecNet.

-VecNet-Uneen_Targets.ipynb: We execute a 5-fold cross-validation on VecNet.
+VecNet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on VecNet.

 ### DeepPurpose - 5 fold

-Deep Purpose - Final DataSet - Unseen Targets.ipynb: We execute a 5-fold cross-validation over unseen taregts on DeepPurpose using the network-derived negatives.
+Deep Purpose - Final DataSet - Unseen Targets.ipynb: We execute a 5-fold cross-validation over unseen targets on DeepPurpose using the network-derived negatives.

 Deep Purpose - Final DataSet - Unseen Nodes.ipynb: We execute a 5-fold cross-validation over unseen nodes on DeepPurpose using the network-derived negatives.

 ### Configuration Model - 5 fold

-Configuration Model - Cross-Validation.ipynb: We execute a 5-fold cross-validation over unseen taregts and nodes on duplex configuration model using the network-derived negatives.
+Configuration Model - Cross-Validation.ipynb: We execute a 5-fold cross-validation over unseen targets and nodes on duplex configuration model using the network-derived negatives.

 ### VAENet

-VAENet-Uneen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.
+VAENet-Unseen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.

-VAENet-Uneen_Targets.ipynb: We execute a 5-fold cross-validation on VAENet.
+VAENet-Unseen_Targets.ipynb: We execute a 5-fold cross-validation on VAENet.

 ### Siamese

-Siamese_Uneen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.
+Siamese_Unseen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.

-Siamese_Uneen_Targets.ipynb: We execute a 5-fold cross-validation on the Siamese model.
+Siamese_Unseen_Targets.ipynb: We execute a 5-fold cross-validation on the Siamese model.

 ### Validation